jazzband/django-axes/docs/configuration.rst

   Default: ``'default'``
 * ``AXES_FAILURE_LIMIT``: The number of login attempts allowed before a record is created for the failed logins.
 Default: ``3``
+* ``AXES_FAILURE_LIMIT_MAX_BY_USER``: If not None, all failing login attempts by username are stored independently from other settings.
+  If the number exceeds the user will be locked by the username until explicitly unlocked.
+Default: ``10``
 * ``AXES_LOCK_OUT_AT_FAILURE``: After the number of allowed login attempts are exceeded, should we lock out this IP (and optional user agent)?
   Default: ``True``